spryker/spryker-docs/docs/scos/dev/analyzing-and-upgrading-your-project-with-spryker-jarvis.md

 ## Jarvis views
 Depending on your project’s specifics and your goals, you can use various migration views available in Jarvis and take necessary actions.
 There are three views:

-* *Basic* view - for migrating to a newer product release.
+* *Basic* view—for migrating to a newer product release.
-* *No-features* view - for upgrading your project modules to their current major and minor versions.
+* *No-features* view—for upgrading your project modules to their current major and minor versions.
-* *Missing-features* view - for upgrading your project with the compatible Spryker features.
+* *Missing-features* view—for upgrading your project with the compatible Spryker features.

 <a name="basic"></a>